Home » Recipes » High Protein Carrot Cake Chia Pudding

 All you need are a few simple ingredients to make this amazing CARROT CAKE chia pudding!

-Instead of making you an actual cake (have one of those already if you're interested!), I wanted to make you a healthy breakfast treat that would nourish your body with healthy ingredients, and still give you the sense of eating something sweet and decadent.
-Enter…this high-protein chia pudding.
+Instead of making you an actual cake (have one of those already if you're interested!), I I wanted to make something you could enjoy for breakfast that still gives you that sweet, dessert-for-breakfast vibe.
+Enter… this carrot cake chia pudding.

 Just like my vanilla version, the ingredient list is simple: quinoa, carrots, chia + hemp seeds, cinnamon and coconut milk.
-And since we all seem to be big fans of the breakfast-disguised-as-dessert recipes, this is yet another one that will make you feel like you're eating something decadent, even “cheating” on your healthy diet, but really you've chosen a meal that is naturally high in protein and fiber, is filled with healthy fats AND even sneaks in some veggies!
+And since we all seem to be big fans of the breakfast-disguised-as-dessert recipes, this is yet another one that will make you feel like you're eating something decadent.

 (ps I added chopped dates to mine for some sweetness, but that's totally optional)